SoundSafari/CC0-1.0-Music/README.md

 ## Checkout My Stuff
 If you're interested to see the fruits of my own procedural music analysis endeavors checkout [Sound-Safari](https://soundsafari.io?ref=github) !

-I created Sound Safari so anybody can enjoy concert-grade music visuals with just their own computer and screen(s).
+I created Sound Safari so anybody can enjoy concert-grade 3D music visuals through their own computer.